jcriostorres/jcriostorres/README.md

 System Engineer student at the Universidad de Antioquia.

-- 🌱 I’m currently learning Java EE, JavaScript and Typescript
+- 🌱 I’m currently learning Python, Tableau and Java EE.

-- 🔭 I’m currently working on Apps Web
+- 🔭 I’m currently working on Cleaning data and Data analysis.

 ## 📫  How to reach me: